EdwardY/EdwardY/README.md

 ### Hi there 👋

+I'm Edward,
+Curerntly studying Machine Learning at the University of Toronto.
+Exploring Machine Learning, Biology and technology in general Reach me @: proliphany on twitter

 <!--
 **EdwardY/EdwardY** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.